opendocsg/slw-judgments-backfill/2012_SGCA_20/report.md

  American Action; and

- (f) An anti-suit injunction in the present case would not, strictly-speaking, offend against the notion of international comity because the injunction would effectively be no more than an in personam order made against the Appellant following his breach of a specific contractual promise encapsulated in cl 14: see Bank of America National Trust and Savings Association v Djoni Widjaja [1994] 2 SLR(R) 898 at [11] and [24] and The Angelic Grace [1995] 1 Ll Rep 87 quoted in [35] above.
+ (f) An anti-suit injunction in the present case would not, strictly-speaking, offend against the notion of international comity because the injunction would effectively be no more than an in personam order made against the Appellant following his breach of a specific contractual promise encapsulated in cl 14: see Bank of America National Trust and Savings Association v Djoni Widjaja <span class="citation">[1994] 2 SLR(R) 898</span> at [11] and [24] and The Angelic Grace [1995] 1 Ll Rep 87 quoted in [35] above.

 **Conclusion**